ekellbuch/deep_ssm/README.md

 8. `pip install --no-cache-dir -r requirements.txt`
 9. `pip install -e src/`

-At this point, you should be able to go into `scripts` and execute `python run.py` (there will be a lot of text, but eventaully you should see the progress bar from tqdm!
+At this point, you should be able to go into `scripts` and execute `python run.py` (there will be a lot of text, but eventually you should see the progress bar from tqdm!

 ## Baselines: